sebosp/covid-data-viz/threejs/README.md

 - Include population per country

 ## Done
+- Download the data from the git repo instead of needing git pull
 - The data for Lithuania contains a drop in cumulative_global, this means that when drawing daily, we will have to use a minimum by default 0 but should find if something is below it
 - The graphs for delay can also contain negative values and so the graph should include the x axis at 0 marker.
 - The python created structs use "lon" instead of "lng" which is only going to lead to trouble.
 Rename.